(See also Overview of Sexual Behavior.)

 Sex refers to a person's biologic status: male, female, or intersex.

 Sexual identity refers to the sex to which a person is sexually attracted (if any).

 Gender identity is the subjective sense of knowing to which gender one belongs; ie, whether people regard themselves as male, female, transgender, or another identifying term (eg, genderqueer, nonbinary, agender).

 Gender role is the objective, public expression of gender identity and includes everything that people say and do to indicate to themselves and to others the degree to which they are the gender that they identify with.

 Gender role behaviors fall on a continuum of traditional masculinity or femininity, with a growing cultural recognition that some people do not fit—nor necessarily wish to fit—into the traditional male-female dichotomy.
-These people may refer to themselves as genderqueer, nonbinary, or one of many other terms that have become more commonly used over the past 10 yr.
+These people may refer to themselves as genderqueer, nonbinary, or one of many other terms that have become more commonly used over the past 10 years.
+The term cisgender is sometimes used to refer to people whose gender identity corresponds to their sex at birth.

 Western cultures are more tolerant of gender-nonconforming (tomboyish) behaviors in young girls (generally not considered a gender disorder) than effeminate or “sissy” behaviors in boys.
 Many boys role-play as girls or mothers, including trying on their sister’s or mother’s clothes.
 Usually, this behavior is part of normal development.
 Gender nonconformity (behavior that differs from cultural norms for a person's birth sex) in children is not considered a disorder and rarely persists into adulthood or leads to gender dysphoria, although persistently nonconforming boys may be more likely to become homosexual or bisexual as adults.

 For most people, there is congruity between their biologic (birth) sex, gender identity, and gender role.
 However, those with gender dysphoria experience some degree of incongruity between their birth sex and their gender identity.

 Some scholars argue that the diagnosis of gender dysphoria is primarily a medical condition, akin to disorders of sex development, and not a mental disorder at all.
 Conversely, some members of the transgender community consider even extreme forms of gender nonconformity to be simply a normal variant in human gender identity and expression.